Together we will find a cure Donate

 Jeremy Aron

-Jeremy is currently Legal Director of the Packaging division at DS Smith Plc, a FTSE 100 business.
-Jeremy is a highly experienced M&A and commercial lawyer.
-At DS Smith, he has helped to embed a culture of legal and regulatory compliance and implemented a robust system for managing legal and other risks within the Packaging division.
+Jeremy is a Legal Consultant and former Legal Director of the Packaging division at DS Smith Plc, a FTSE 100 business.
+Jeremy is a highly experienced Mergers & Acquisitions (M&A) and commercial lawyer.
+At DS Smith, Jeremy helped to embed a culture of legal and regulatory compliance and implemented a robust system for managing legal and other risks within the Packaging division.

 Prior to DS Smith, Jeremy managed the UK Legal Team at Siemens and before that he was EMEA Region Counsel for Baker Hughes, a Fortune 500 company.
-Jeremy is passionate about charitable causes and delighted to join the Board of Trustees of Brain Tumour Research.
+Jeremy is passionate about finding a cure and delighted to be a Trustee of such an amazing charity.

 Nigel Boutwood